contao/docs/docs/dev/getting-started/starting-development.md

 ## Autoloading, Services and Actions

-Any custom class that is needed for the web application - like a [Model][5], a [Content Element][6] or a class for a [Hook][7] for example - needs to be loaded of course.
+Any custom class that is needed for the web application - like a [Model][5], a [Content Element][6] or a class for a [Hook][7] for example - needs to be loaded.
 Typically the code for customizing the web application for Contao will be put in the `\App` namespace.
 The default `composer.json` of the recent Contao Managed Edition versions already contains the appropriate autoloading directive: